Park Hyatt Tokyo Japan

-Club On The Park Spa and Fitness Centre features a 26×65 foot (8×20 metre) swimming pool.
-Stunning panoramic views of Tokyo and a snow-peaked Mount Fuji can be seen through the floor-to-ceiling glass walls from the surrounding deck chairs.
+Club On The Park Spa and Fitness Centre features a 26×65 feet (8×20 meter) swimming pool.
+Stunning panoramic views of Tokyo and Mount Fuji can be seen through the floor-to-ceiling windows from the surrounding deck chairs.
 A team of personal fitness specialists assist guests and members, tailoring fitness programs to each individual’s needs.
-Club On The Park offersclasses in aqua exercise and aqua walking which rotate every six months.
+Club On The Park offers classes in aqua exercise and aqua walking which rotate every six months.

 *Club On The Park is an exclusive spa and fitness facility limited to hotel guests and Club members.
-All hotel guests may use the fitness facilities (47F) free of charge, however an additional JPY4,000 (subject to tax) per person is required for the use of spa facilities (45F), including rental wear.
+All hotel guests have complimentary access to the fitness facilities (47F), however an additional JPY4,000 (subject to tax) per person is required for the use of spa facilities (45F), rental wear included.

 *The minimum age for use of the Club facilities is 16 years.
 Children between the age of 3 and 15 may use the pool if accompanied by an adult at all times.

 Corporate & Celebration Events

 The hotel can accommodate large and small business gatherings, high-tech corporate meetings and excels in creating exactly the right ambience for the most festive social gathering.
 For exhibitions, banquets and catered affairs, the hotel’s elegant The Ballroom, chandeliered Venetian Room and intimate Drawing Room, suspended 39 floors above the city, offer stunning views, unrivalled anywhere else in Tokyo.